 The ‘miracle’ is a well-known parlour trick amongst magicians.
 Starting with the legs slightly sideways and pulling the shoe slightly off the heel, makes one leg appear to be longer – or the other to be shorter!
 Reverse the process and you have an instant, miraculous healing.

 The best thing is to watch this wonderful old clip of faith healer A.A.
 Allen followed by a demonstration of the method by magician James Randi.
 Watch carefully as Allen swing the legs to the side and blatently pulls off the shoe.
 Also on this video is another leg-puller W.V.
 Grant.

-From the Faith of Fire church in Denmark we have the following video.
+From the Faith of Fire church in Denmark we have the following video [now taken down from YouTube!].
 The pastor was rather careless because it was performed over a wooden floor where the strips of wood create a grid.
 Notice the position of the feet going across the grid at the start and the way they are lined up at the finish.
 Perhaps he thought no one would notice because his congregation’s faith would suspend their critical reasoning?

 There are also pastors in Ghana who do the same thing.
 From the one’s I have seen they have learnt the same method.

 YouTube is full of these videos.
 You can do a search using terms such as “miracle leg grows”, “lengthen a short leg miracle” or “short leg miracle”.